 We’ve tested and evaluated many image optimization plugins and to our surprise, many of them are really bad.
 The plugin with the most negative impact is definitely EWWW Image Optimization.
 If you have to use a plugin, it’s better to use plugins that off-load the optimization.

-But better than all plugins is to manage the image optimization either when the images are produced (export them properly) or optimize the images on the server-side (with programs like jpegoptim, imagemagick and optipng).
+But better than using plugins is to manage the image optimization either when the images are produced.
+Export them properly or optimize the images server-side with programs like jpegoptim, imagemagick and optipng.
 Note also that WP-CLI has some nice image tools nowadays!

 Broken links and related posts